 - Seeking value, NOT just reduced cost

-After some careful analysis, Shared Services determined that their customers wanted four things from its operation: expertise, accountability, consistency, and passion.
-During the PeercastTM, the feature company then shared their approach to addressing those customer needs, along with motivating the Shared Services team in carrying out their responsibilities in a newly energized manner.
+After some careful analysis, Shared Services determined that its customers wanted four things from its operation: expertise, accountability, consistency, and passion.
+During the PeercastTM, the featured company then shared their approach to addressing those customer needs, along with motivating the Shared Services team in carrying out their responsibilities in a newly energized manner.
 This included the following:

 - Conduct listening tours